ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/create_vm.rst

 - ``my_virtual_machine_folder``
 - ``my_cluster_info``

-How to create a Virtual Machine
+How to create a virtual machine
 ===============================

 In this examples, we will use the ``vcenter_vm`` module to create a new guest.